 - Network smarter, not harder: This was the year I realized that going to giant conferences and hoping to meet people who did similar things was just not working.
 I reassessed and submitted to several smaller conferences that had the explicit goal of having senior faculty mentor grad students.
 It was amazing!
 First, these conferences were genuinely helpful, second, they were genuinely…genuine.
 I didn’t feel that I had to do any super fake networking anymore because I was really there to have conversations that developed my research.

 - Read job postings: If your discipline has a listserv, subscribe, if not, check out the InsideHigherEd job postings.
 Note any trends in hiring.
 I don’t think you can totally pivot toward every job (duh) but you can think about how to make your application more friendly to what everyone seems to want.
-In my case, people who teach organizational communication were often also being asked to teach several other classes, so I made sure to ask to teach one of those so it would be on my record before the job market.
+In my case, people in my area were often also being asked to teach several other classes, so I made sure to ask to teach one of those so it would be on my record before the job market.

 - Submit, submit, submit: This is the year I got the most journal submissions under review.
 Some got accepted, some got (mega) rejected.
 Most needed several rounds of hardcore revisions that took 12-14 months.
 Submitting in year 3 gave me time to do those revisions so that I could use the articles as writing samples on applications.